tedcar/ArchCachyOSAiComputerUseContext/dos-and-donts.md

 ### 🏆 Golden Rules:

 1. **Snapshot Before, Experiment After** - Always create snapshots before changes
-2. **Test Before Commit** - Use nix-shell for testing, install permanently only if satisfied
+2. **Test Before Commit** - Use containers or isolated environments for testing, install permanently only if satisfied
 3. **Monitor Regularly** - Check system health weekly with monitoring scripts
-4. **Clean Periodically** - Remove old snapshots and Nix generations monthly
+4. **Clean Periodically** - Remove old snapshots and package cache monthly
 5. **Document Everything** - Keep notes of changes and working configurations
 6. **Verify Constantly** - Ensure automation is working and snapshots are being created
 7. **Learn Gradually** - Understand one system at a time before complex operations